Baloch people: Australia

 There is a considerable number of Baloch who settled in Australia for education and employment opportunities.
 Small Baloch groups of cameleers were shipped in and out of Australia at three-year intervals, to service the Australian inland pastoral industry by carting goods and transporting wool bales by camel trains.
-Baloch cameleers who worked the Western Australian Goldfields in the late 1890s.
+Baloch cameleers worked the Western Australian Goldfields in the late 1890s.